 The first rule of thumb is to look for a wine of equal intensity than the cheese.
 Intense wines with higher alcohol content call for intense cheeses and vice versa.
-That being said you should always pair a bold red wine with an aged cheese.
+That being said you should always pair a bold red wine with a slice of aged cheese.
 A nice example of this would be a pairing of Cabernet Sauvignon and Parmesan.
-The key in this case is to counteract the fat in the cheese with the tannins in the wine.
+The key, in this case, is to counteract the fat in the cheese with the tannins in the wine.

 Another trick is to pair sparkling wines with creamy and sticky cheeses as they tend to dissolve the cheese and clear away the stickiness.

 That being said it’s usually hard to miss if you pair cheese and wine from the same place (e.g. Slovenian cheese + Slovenian wine), so if all the above baffles you, just keep this in mind and you’ll be fine.
 And if for some reason that is not an option, you can always choose a firm nutty cheese such as Emmentaler and it will go well with almost anything.

 Wine and spices should be matched on the principle of harmony.
 The key is to pair the aroma of the dominant spice with a wine that has that same aroma.
 For instance, a highly aromatic sweet basil goes perfectly with a Muscat or a Riesling.
 Tarragon, on the other hand, can do wonders with Chardonnay since it is more earthy.

 Chardonnay also pairs well with shallots and turmeric.
 While Riesling, in addition to being a great pair with basil, pairs great with a number of different spices, including ginger, Aleppo pepper, horseradish, caraway, sage, fenugreek and allspice.